-- To be eligible, the asset must be purchased by a business turning over less than \$10m - The asset can be new or second hand - The amount must be under \$20,000 exclusive of GST (i.e. \$22,000 including GST) - If you borrow to purchase the asset the asset is still eligible - The asset must be installed and ready to use by the deadline (purchasing a car to be delivered in the future won't qualify until the car is delivered) - To claim the write off on a motor vehicle you will need to have a valid log book and claim only that percentage of the cost as an immediate write off
+- o The asset can be new or second hand - o To be eligible, the asset must be purchased by a business turning over less than \$50m (see above) - o The amount must be under \$30,000 (or \$20,000 depending on date of purchase) exclusive of GST (i.e. \$33,000 including GST) - o If you borrow to purchase the asset, the asset is still eligible - o The asset must be installed and ready to use by the deadline (purchasing a car to be delivered in the future won't qualify until the car is actually delivered)

-- Some taxpayers may try to reduce the cost of an asset to under \$20k by using a trade-in when purchasing the asset (for example a car).
-However, the monetary value of the trade-in will form part of the asset cost and not reduce the cost of the asset. - Any attempt to manipulate invoices etc. will attract the ATO's use of the antiavoidance rules, thereby eliminating the \$20,000 write off. - If your business has a small profit or even a loss, the write off will be of little or no benefit in the current year (losses are not refundable but can be carried forward to the next year)
+- To claim the write off on a motor vehicle you will need to have a valid log book and claim only that percentage of the cost as an immediate write off - Some taxpayers may try to reduce the cost of an asset to under \$30k by using a trade-in when purchasing the asset (for example a car).
+However, the monetary value of the trade-in will form part of the asset cost and not reduce the cost of the asset.

-- Building structural improvements are not eligible for the instant write off - Depreciating assets valued at more than \$20,000 will be depreciated in one pool at a rate of 15% in the first year and 30% in future years - If your pool balance at the end of the year is less than \$20,000 before applying any other depreciation deduction, the entire pool balance can be written off - If your business is not a 'Small Business Entity' you will need to depreciate all assets purchased over \$300.
-Any assets purchased for \$300 or less can be written off immediately
+- o Any attempt to manipulate invoices etc. will attract the ATO's use of the antiavoidance rules, thereby eliminating the \$30,000 write off. - o If your business has a small profit or even a loss, the write off will be of little or no benefit in the current year (losses are not refundable but can be carried forward to the next year) - o Building structural improvements are not eligible for the instant write off - o Depreciating assets valued at more than \$30,000 will be depreciated in one pool at a rate of 15% in the first year and 30% in future years - o If your pool balance at the end of the year is less than \$30,000 before applying any other depreciation deduction, the entire pool balance can be written off - If your business is not a 'Small Business Entity' you will need to depreciate all assets purchased over \$100.
+Any assets purchased for \$100 or less can be written off immediately